brandontoh/simple-intruder-list/README.md

 ### union-based

-to count the columns:
+to count the columns and find which columns accept type string (up to 30):
 - run payloads from union-based-count-cols.txt

-to find which columns accept string:
-- choose the payloads according to the number of columns available

 *note: if only the payloads with `FROM DUAL` pass, then you already know that oracle database is used*